Dean, College of Engineering, University of California at Davis (10/2015 – 12/2020)

 - Added a Faculty Assistant to the Dean for Diversity, Equity and Inclusion position to the college’s leadership team.

-- Worked with the Provost’s Office to initiate an Engineering Transfer Pathways Program (“Avenue-E”) to increase the pipeline of underserved students to UC Davis from community colleges.
+- Worked with the Provost’s Office to initiate an Engineering Transfer Pathways Program (“Avenue-E”) to increase the pipeline of URM students to UC Davis from community colleges.
 Donations from the Koret Foundation and Chevron support this program.